 - Fold in the rainbow sprinkles and transfer batter to a measuring cup or other container with spout for easy pouring.

 - Add butter to your griddle or pan and allow it to heat up on medium-high until the butter is melted.
 For the thickest, most perfectly round pancakes, use pancake molds.
-Pour batter into your molds or freeform circles onto the pan and cook over medium heat until little air pockets form.
+Pour batter into your molds or freeform circles onto the pan and cook over medium heat.

-- Option to top with whipped cream and extra sprinkles.
+- Repeat steps 5 and 6 until the pancake batter is used up, adding butter before each batch to keep your griddle greased.
+Option to top with whipped cream and extra sprinkles.
 Serve warm with maple syrup.
 Try them with these Vegan Breakfast Sausage Patties!

 - You can easily make this recipe vegan by using any unsweetened non-dairy milk, vegan butter, and a flax egg.
 Just make sure if you are using sweetened or flavored milk, you adjust the other ingredients accordingly.

 - You can use cooking spray instead of butter for a lighter version, but these pancakes taste really good with a little crisp on the outside.
 Please note, you may have to leave them on your pan or griddle a bit longer to get them golden-brown if you’re using spray.